Nicholaswogan/VolcGases/README.md

 "functions.py" contains the master function "solve_gases" which calculates gas-melt and gas-gas equilibrium.

-This all is for a paper I am currently working on.
-I will be updating this Github page as I finish up the paper.
+I will be updating this Github page as I finish up this project.